srnjak/ldap-backup/README.md

 ### Install `ldap-backup`

-To install the `db-backup` package, follow these steps:
+To install the `ldap-backup` package, follow these steps:

 1. Update the package index again:
     ```